-11 Effects include in-combination effects - those arising from services, infrastructure and other development (to service development, including tourism) that are planned for and consented through the statutory framework including the NPF, RSESs and lower-tier land use plans.
+Effects include in-combination effects - those arising from services, infrastructure and other development (to service development, including tourism) that are planned for and consented through the statutory framework including the NPF, RSESs and lower-tier land use plans.
 Examples may include developments/operation of developments relating to water services, transport, access or accommodation.
-Mitigation includes that which has been integrated into the Strategy - please refer to Section 9 of the SEA ER.
+Mitigation includes that which has been integrated into the Strategy - please refer to Section 9 of this report.